FLEA CONTROL POISON

 Is this because they fear lost advertising revenue as reprisals from the pesticide and flea prevention companies?

 The flea problem is global, and so are the poisons!
 Additionally, as if our pets need to suffer more, many vaccines are now known to be toxic and suspect in many of the ailments now surfacing in the pet population.
-Many states have decided that rabies vaccines do not need to be given annually, but every 3 or 4 years.
+Many things, such as overwhelming your pet's health and immune system with rabies vaccines that some states are now saying do not need to be given annually, but every 3 or 4 years.

 Many veterinarians are not being forthright in telling their clients how to safely eradicate fleas.
 Do you wonder why that is?

 The reason is very obvious to me.
-When an owner takes a pet in for a yearly rabies vaccine, the vet charges $15 to $25 for the rabies vaccine and then an extra charge for the office visit, usually gets the owner to get other vaccines which are profitable, recommends and sells a variety of flea products, pets food, grooming aids, etc. Now, if the owner does not have to bring the pet in for the next two years, look what happens to the vet's income.
+When an owner takes a pet in for a yearly rabies vaccine, the vet charges $15 to $25 for the rabies vaccine and then an extra charge for the office visit, usually gets the owner to get other vaccines which are profitable, recommends and sells a variety of flea products, pet foods, grooming aids, etc. Little of this over-kill is needed for optimum pet health.
+Now, if the owner does not have to bring the pet in for the next two years, look what happens to the vet's income.
 It is cut by at least 40% to maybe 60%.
-Sure the pet may get sick or injured, but chances are just as good it will happen when the regular vet is closed, causing the pet owner to use a 24 hour emergency clinic, and a different vet for the event.
+Sure the pet may get sick or injured, but chances are just as good it will happen when the regular vet is closed, causing the pet owner to use a 24 hour emergency clinic, and a different veterinarian for the event.
 Vaccines are very profitable.
 The cost the veterinarian pays for rabies is 60 to 90 cents.
 There really is not an incentive for the vet to say "your pet only needs to be vaccinated every 3 years; it is the same vaccine". (* below)

 Many animal control facilities and animal rescue groups now offer free or low cost spay and neuter services to help eliminate the over-population and ultimate euthanasia of unwanted animals.
 And, it is being performed by "really good guy" veterinarians who offer their services to these groups at low or no costs.

 Additionally, animal control services often offer rabies vaccines at $1 to $5 and even hold "vaccinating" events in neighboring towns.
 Basically, I am saying - vaccines are bad and flea poisons are bad.
-The chemical industry, the drug industry and most veterinarians do not want people to know this and it seems that the media has a part in this.
-As an inquisitive dog owner, you came here but the public depends on the media to point out the good, the bad, and the ugly to them.
+The chemical industry, the drug industry and most veterinarians do not want people to know this and it seems that the media has a part in it.
+What do you see advertised as much as dog food?
+Flea poison!

 How many people on the street know what a neurotoxin is?
-How many people even know the chemical name of a neurotoxin?
 A poison does not have to be as deadly bad as a neurotoxin in order to be doing harm.

 On the net you can read about many broken-hearted people whose dogs and cats have died from poisoning, and most are not from tainted foods, but from flea poisons and vaccines.
 Don't you think these issues are worthy of investigating and reporting?